jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Feature Scaling (normalization)

-As we found out before, we want the feature input to the network to be scaled correctly (normalized).
+As we find out, we want the feature input to the network to be scaled correctly (normalized).
 If the features do not have the proper scale, it will be much harder for the gradient descent to work.
 The training parameters may oscaillate.

 <div class="imgcap">
 <img src="/assets/dl/gauss_s.jpg" style="border:none;width:40%">